Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 you will find out how. {{</callout>}}

 You have to set `enabled: true` for each service, you want to use.
 Only for enabled services, you need to set the oauth values.
 Once these adjustments have been made, the system can be installed.
+Some services can be disabled too (like the `layer0-web` service), but if you do not know what you are doing, you should not do that.
+So only touch services in layer1.

 In the `describo` folder you will find the configuration of our used tool for metadata collection.
 Please adjust it according to its [manual](https://github.com/Arkisto-Platform/describo-online/wiki/General-information-about-configuring-the-application).